- LLC v. Corporation

 When it comes to filing as an S-Corp, businesses are under stringent requirements.
 The company must be based in the United States.
 Only U.S. residents and citizens are allowed to operate as shareholders.
 Additionally, the company must have no more than 100 shareholders if they wish to obtain S-Corp status.

-If the company does not meet these requirements, owners should not waste their time trying to register as an S-Corp.
+If the company does not meet these requirements, owners should not waste their time trying to register as an S-Corp in Florida.
 As mentioned, these requirements are quite rigid.
 If a company does not qualify for S-Corp status, there are still opportunities to obtain a tax break and save money.
 But, there’s no point in owners reading any further through this document, because there is no chance their business would be approved for S-Corp status.

 3) Choose a Name for The Company